InformaticsGenomicMedicine/DraftCoreDataModel/README.md

 # DraftCoreDataModel

-Welcome to the DraftCoreDataModel repository!
-This repository contains an early version of the CoreDataModel.
+Welcome to the DraftCoreDataModel repository.
+This repository contains an alpha version of the CoreVariantClass and GoldStandardDatabase.
+The CoreVariantClass is an internal core class developed to facilitate seamless bidirectional translations between various standards, including FHIR, VRS, SPDI, and HGVS.
+This repository also includes bidirectional translations between VRS and SPDI, HGVS and VRS, and SPDI and HGVS.
+These translations are achieved using external packages and APIs acknowledged bellow.
+The GoldStandardDatabase (GSDB) is a human-curated database designed to provide reliable and accurate data for various applications.
+This repository is in the early stages of development and may undergo occasional changes as progress is made.

 ## Interacting with Notebooks

-To interact with the notebooks without installing or cloning the repository, you can utilize either Codespace or MyBinder.
-Instructions on how to use these tools are provided below.
+To interact with the notebooks without installing or cloning the repository, you can utilize Codespaces.
+Instructions on how to use Codespaces tools are provided below.

 If you're new to using Codespace, you may find the following resources helpful:
 - [GitHub Codespaces Documentation](https://docs.github.com/en/codespaces/overview)